 Maida Heatter’s Palm Beach Brownies recipe is one of my favorites, but over the years I’ve played with it and am calling these “Updated Palm Beach Brownies”.

 Another good thing about Palm Beach Brownies is that they’re easy to cut into shapes.
-For instance, if you want to make football or cat head shaped brownies using a big cutter, these cut nicely when chilled.
+For instance, if you want to make football or cat head shaped brownies using a big cutter, these cut neatly.
 And I always chill these for as long as I can stand to wait!
 They’re better the next day, which leads us to the downside of these brownies.
 You need at least a day for them to sit and come into their own.

 The other downside is that if your oven runs hot or is in any way wonky, the brownies burn easily.
 They are supposed to be baked at 425 F for exactly 35 minutes and if you mess with the pan size or temperature (as I have done many times), you’ll get different results.
 These days I stick with this recipe as written below, plus I add in the step of plunging the brownies into a pan of ice water as soon as they’re baked.

 So here’s how I’ve been making the brownies lately.
 I don’t like messing with the original make-up of the major ingredients (the 8 oz butter, 8 oz chocolate, massive amount of sugar), but I’ve been trying different brands of chocolate and butter and using evaporated cane juice crystals in place of granulated sugar.

 - 8 oz unsweetened chocolate chopped – Ghirardelli or Sharffen Berger

 - 2 teaspoons instant coffee or a packet of Black Silk or other instant